fahidattique55/FANetworkLayer/README.md

+It is fully built with protocol oriented programmig using structs having dependency injection.

 ## Details Coming Soon

 ## License

-InteractiveView is licensed under MIT.
+FANetworkLayer is licensed under MIT.

 For more details visit the [LICENSE](https://github.com/fahidattique55/FAPopover/blob/master/LICENSE.txt) file for more info.